 Endeavour Energy, Diversity & Inclusion Manager

 Alice is passionate about human rights and human potential and has worked in HR for over 20 years in the commercial, not-for-profit and international development sectors both in Australia and overseas.
 She has held national, regional and global roles.
-HR qualified in Australia and the UK with a Certificate in Human Rights Law, Alice comes to Equality, Diversity & Inclusion from a rights-based perspective and leverages her cross-sectoral experience to deliver practical people strategies that benefit individuals and organisations alike.
+HR qualified in Australia and the UK with a Certificate in Human Rights Law, Alice comes to Diversity, Equity & Inclusion from a rights-based perspective and leverages her cross-sectoral experience to deliver practical people strategies that benefit individuals and organisations alike.

 Atlassian, Diversity, Equity and Inclusion Leader

 Jen has extensive experience in both strategy development and implementation of successful D&I programs, leading practice HR operations and ways of working across Australia and internationally.
 She has worked at international and Australian professional and financial services firms including Link Group, Deloitte Australia, Gilbert + Tobin and Norton Rose Fulbright, in learning, organisational development and diversity and inclusion roles.